MelSumner/domain-tracker/README.md

   - Another URL, another podcast that might have been
 - simpleraffle.app
   - there isn't a really simple one, can you believe that?
+- skwod.dev
+  - intended to be a place where women in tech can support each other
 - surveysfor.dev / tech-survey.dev
   - a place to aggregate surveys for developers and post your own accessible surveys
 - tech-horoscope.com